HR policies

 • Ignoring the notice period and booking holidays last minute

-• Booking holidays at a time when the company does not allow for (Black Friday for retail, for example, when they need all hands on deck)
+• Booking holidays at a time the company does not allow for (for example, Black Friday in the retail sector when all hands are needed on deck).

 8 – Termination of employment contract

-When a team member decides to leave your company, you'll be able to give them two choices (or choose for them as well):
+When a team member decides to leave your company, you'll be able to give them two choices (or choose for them) during the offboarding process:

 • Allow them to take the remaining time off they've accrued during their notice period

-• Calculate the time off they're owed pro rata and add it to their last payslip
+• Calculate any time off they're owed pro rata and add it to their last payslip.

 As you’ve probably now realised, there’s more to an annual leave policy than meets the eye.